avionicsanonymous/avionicsanonymous.github.io/devices/minimag.md

 #### Attachment

 The MiniMag can be mounted several ways.
 It includes 4x screw holes for 4-40/M3 screws.
-If using screws, make sure to use aluminum or another non-ferrous material!
+If using screws, make sure to use aluminum or otherwise non-ferrous screws!
 You can also simply adhere it to your vehicle with double-sided tape, and if doing so, you can cut off the mounting ears to save some weight and space.

 #### Orientation